thommcgrath/Beacon/docs/configs/deployments/index.markdown

 ### Basic Settings

 - **Server Name**{:.ui-keyword}: This is the name of the server you want to appear in the in-game server browser.
+- **Nickname**{:.ui-keyword}: If a server has been given a nickname, it will appear in the servers list to the left and in the Deploy window.
 - **Color**{:.ui-keyword}: This is the color picker, explained in the [paragraph above](#server-colors).

 ### Generator Settings